-The Specific Plan provides guidance for the design of a comprehensive and context\sensitive street network as shown in Figure 4.1 Street Network, to connect the West Carson community, as shown in Figure 3.1 Street Network.
-MuchWhile much of the street network within the Specific Plan area will remain the same unchanged to support new development and growth, within the area, however some streetscape improvements are proposed along key arterials within the Specific Plan area.
+The Specific Plan provides guidance for the design of a comprehensive and context_sensitive street network as shown in Figure 4.1 Street Network, to connect the West Carson community, as shown in Figure 3.1 Street Network.
+MuchWhile much of the street network within the Specific Plan area will remain the same unchanged to support new development and growth, within the area, however some streetscape improvements are proposed along key arterials-within the Specific Plan area.
 These improvements are intended to transform the existing auto-oriented streetscape into a more sustainable and multi-modal design.
 The Specific Plan's roadway and circulation network plans are described below.

-3.3.1 TORRANCE BOULEVARD
+3.3.1 TORRANCE BOULEVARD Torrance Boulevard

-Torrance Boulevard is classified as a Secondary Highway on the County's Highway Plan and runs east-and-west at along the northern edge of the Specific Plan boundary.
-The corridor It\currently meets the minimum width right-of-way standards for a Secondary Highway classification as set forth in the General Plan, which is 80-\feet as specified in the General Plan.
+Torrance Boulevard is classified as a Secondary Highway on the County's Highway Plan and runs east-andwest at along the northern edge of the Specific Plan boundary.
+The corriderIt currently meets the minimum width right-of-way standards for a Secondary Highway classification as set forth in the General Plan, which is 80-feet as specified in the General Plan.
 The corridor is primarily surrounded mostly by residential land use with some light industrial and general commercial use.
 The posted speed limit along Torrance Boulevard is 35 miles per hour.
-Within the project Specific Plan area, the roadway consists of two travel lanes in each direction with a dedicated auxiliary lane in the center.
-On-street parking is not permitted along the corridor within the project plan area.
-Additionally,- Torrance Transit operates a local bus line along a short segment of the corridor.
+Within the projectSpecific Plan area, the roadway consists of two travel lanes in each direction with a dedicated auxiliary lane in the center.
+On-street parking is not permitted along the corridor within the projectplan area.
+Additionally.
+Torrance Transit operates a local bus line along a short segment of the corridor.

 Torrance Boulevard's role as a key corridor connecting neighborhoods and communities within West Carson should be reinforced and enhanced through the provision of a well-connected network of highquality pedestrian and bicycle infrastructure.
-WiderEnhancements such as wider sidewalks\equipped with pedestrian amenities, such as like street trees, landscaping, and lighting should be considered to enhance safety and the overall pedestrian environment.
-Bicycle facilities and amenities should be installed to improve connections connectivity to the greater\broader bikeway network, promote encourage active\transportation modes\of transportation, and to provide first-and-last mile strategies to transit.
+WiderEnhancements such as wider sidewalks equipped with pedestrian amenities, such as like street trees, landscaping, and lighting should be considered to enhance safety and the overall pedestrian environment.
+Bicycle facilities and amenities should be installed to improve connections connectivity to the greater_broader bikeway network, promote encourage active transportation modes of transportation, and to provide first-and-last mile strategies to transit.

-Consistent with the County's Bicycle Master Plan, the Specific Plan proposes the addition of Class II bicycle facilities along network, which includes the proposed 208th Street multi-use path and the Dominguez Channel located in the neighboring City of Carson.
+Consistent with the County's Bicycle Master Plan, the Specific Plan proposes the addition of Class II bicycle facilities along Torrance Boulevard to improve connections to connectivity with the regional bikeway network, which includes the proposed 208th Street multi-use path and the Dominguez Channel located in the neighboring City of Carson.
 The Specific Plan also encourages the provision of community facilities, such as community centers, community gardens, and libraries, as well as enhancements to the pedestrian environment such as landscaping, street trees, and lighting to encourage more pedestrian activity and social interactions.